gkovalechyn/subgen/README.md

 <details>
 <summary>Updates:</summary>

+3 Apr 2026: Added support for HuggingFace model IDs in `WHISPER_MODEL` (e.g. `litagin/anime-whisper`).
+When the model name contains a `/`, subgen will automatically download and load it from HuggingFace using the Transformers backend (`stable-ts[hf]`).
+Set `HUGGINGFACE_TOKEN` to access gated or private models.

 30 Sept 2024: Removed webui

 5 Sept 2024: Fixed Emby response to a test message/notification.
 Clarified Emby/Plex/Jellyfin instructions for paths.